abhishekparikh98/RDF_Waste_Characterisation/README.md

 ## Requirements

 - Python 3.9+
-- See `requirements.txt` for all dependencies
+- `requirements.txt` for all dependencies

 ## Installation